douglasag17/real-time-data-to-snowflake/README.md

 ![datamodel_analytical](/images/analytical_data_model.png)

-Finally, let's answer some business questions by creating analytical queries.
+Let's answer some business questions by creating analytical queries.
 For example: which superheroes does each generation preffer?

 ```SQL
 SELECT